Mehrnoushfzln/Software-Enngineering-26714484/README.md

 The Use Case Diagram is a behavioural diagram.
 This part is shown in "Use_case Bank diagram 26714484 .png"

 # flow chart is a diagram:
 A flow chart is a diagram that represents an algorithm and is crucial for system planning.
 In technical analysis and programming, flow charts are frequently used to make it easier to write programmes and explain them to others.
-This part is shown in ""
+This part is shown in "FlowChart 26714484.png"

 # Gantt Chart:
 The Gantt Chart is a chart to show project timetable (planning) This part is shown in "bank26714484.jpg"